grafana/tempo/docs/tempo/website/operations/deployment.md

 # Deployment scenarios

-Tempo can be deployed in one of three modes.
+Tempo can be deployed in one of three modes:

-- Single binary
+- monolithic
-- Scalable single binary
+- Scalable monolithic
 - Microservices

 Which mode is deployed is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
 The default target is `all`, which is the single binary deployment mode.

-## Single binary
+## Monolithic

-A single binary mode deployment runs all top-level components in a single process, forming an instance of Tempo.
-The single binary mode is the simplest to deploy, but can not horizontally scale out by increasing the quantity of components.
+Monolithic mode deployment runs all top-level components in a single process, forming an instance of Tempo.
+The monolithic mode is the simplest to deploy, but can not horizontally scale out by increasing the quantity of components.
 Refer to [Architecture]({{< relref "./architecture" >}}) for descriptions of the components.